sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/typography/typography.md

   alt: 'Image of the structured list style',
   title: 'Structured list'
 }) }}

-* The list has a maximum of three hierarchy levels.{.lead}
+* The list has a maximum of three hierarchy levels. {.lead}
-* Simple links are permitted.{.lead}
+* Simple links are permitted. {.lead}
-* Bold, superscript and subscript numbers are permitted.{.lead}
+* Bold, superscript and subscript numbers are permitted. {.lead}
-* Short descriptions should be defined for a list entry (no four-line texts) whenever possible.{.lead}
+* Short descriptions should be defined for a list entry (no four-line texts) whenever possible. {.lead}

 ### Unstructured list
 {{ imageOnGreyBackground({